 Now that you know all four essential elements that need to be included in a landing page, let’s take a look at some examples!

 Before we start, how do we know what a good conversion rate is?
 According to HubSpot, the average conversion rate across all industries stands at 9.7%.
 In reality, the target conversion rate varies heavily across industries.
-Check out this benchmark report from Unbounce to see what the average conversion rate for your industry is.
+Check out the benchmark report to see what the average conversion rate for your industry is.

 What makes this landing page convert?